nwrenger/modern-assembly-analyzer/README.md

 ## Acknowledgments

-This LSP extension is built to complement the [Modern Assembly language](https://github.com/BoettcherDasOriginal/modern-assembly).
+This LC extension is built to complement the [Modern Assembly language](https://github.com/BoettcherDasOriginal/modern-assembly).